slackmasterstan/USBaspLoader_lcsoft-usbasp/Readme.txt

 data on the USB interface and loads it into the remaining part of the flash memory.
 If the condition is not met, control is passed to the loaded firmware.

-This boot loader is similar to Thomas Fischl's avrusbboot and our own bootloadHID, but it requires no separate command line tool to upload the data.
+This boot loader is similar to Thomas Fischl's avrusbboot and bootloadHID, but it requires no separate command line tool to upload the data.
 USBaspLoader emulates Thomas Fischl's USBasp programmer instead.
 You can thus use AVRDUDE to upload flash memory data (and if the option is enabled) EEPROM data.

 Since USBaspLoader cooperates with AVRDUDE, it can be used in conjunction with the Arduino software to upload flash memory data.